ccp257/AAE4011_GR/README.md

 - Small targets
 - Sparse meteor events

-Because the images come from real night-time observation sessions, they are more suitable for practical meteor detection testing, even though they make the task more challenging.
+The images are also timestamped, which shows that they were captured from actual night-time observation sessions rather than artificially generated examples, and because of that, we believe this dataset is more suitable for evaluating practical meteor detection performance, although it also makes the training task more challenging.

 ### Annotation Format